 Notes

-To preserve roasted ( peeled) cloves, simple cover with a layer of olive oil in a jar.
+To preserve roasted (peeled) cloves, simple cover with a layer of olive oil in a jar.
 Add herbs, lemon zest and chili flakes if you like.
-This will keep 10 days with the garlic submerged in oil.
+This will keep 10 days in the refrigerator with the garlic submerged in oil.
 Use the flavorful garlic-infused oil in your cooking or dressings etc, but always top off the jar with more oil, so the garlic is completely covered.
+Take care to always refrigerate, and not leave too long at room temperature.

 Or freeze in little jars.
 You can also freeze cloves in little ziplock bags.